BravoHoseok/Lee-s-Tech-Blog/docs/MasteringFreeRTOS/4_Heap4.md

 ---

 # 1. Introduction
 <b><span style="color:Greenyellow">'First-fit'</span></b> algorithm is used in Heap4 to improve memory leakage problem caused by Heap2.
 'First-fit' algorithm provide combining the adjecent free blocks to one large block.
-We will see how the algorithm work.
+Heap4 is similar to Heap2 except merging adjecent blocks and the position of `xEnd` block.
+We will see how the algorithm works.

 # 2. First-fit Algorithm